cgross/generator-cg-angular/CUSTOMIZING.md

 #### inject
 Type: `Object`

 A map of file extensions where each extension key contains another map containing 3 properties (file, template, marker).
-The sub-generators use these options to inject script tags and import statements.
+The subgenerators use these options to inject script tags and import statements.
 These options can be extended to add new file types, or override to change the existing injection behavior.

 ## Example Configuration

-Here is an example configuration that matches the default behavior of the sub-generators:
+Here is an example configuration that matches the default behavior of the subgenerators:

 ```js
 {